-Introduction to Operations Research (OR); Historical Background, Scope of operation Research, Important Features of OR, Phases of OR, Types of OR Models, A broad classification of OR models, Methodology of OR, Techniques or Tools of OR, The structure of Mathematical Model. programming; Requirements for Linear programming, Limitations of Linear programming, Graphical Methods, Formulating and solving Linear Programming Models on a Spreadsheet.
+Introduction to Operations Research (OR); Historical Background, Scope of operation Research, Important Features of OR, Phases of OR, Types of OR Models, A broad classification of OR models, Methodology of OR, Techniques or Tools of OR, The structure of Mathematical Model.
+Linear programming; Requirements for Linear programming, Limitations of Linear programming, Graphical Methods, Formulating and solving Linear Programming Models on a Spreadsheet.
 The Simplex Methods: Solving linear programming problems; The essence of simplex method, Setting up simplex method, M-Method Duality, Special cases in Simplex Method.
-Transportation; Introduction, Balance Transportation problem, Solution to the transportation problem, Finding the optimum solution, The unbalanced transportation problem, Maximization problem, Degeneracy, Alternative optimal Assignment; Introduction, Hungarian method of finding the solution of the Assignment problem, Multiple optimal solution, Assignment problem for Maximization, Unbalanced Assignment problem.
+Transportation; Introduction, Balance Transportation problem, Solution to the transportation problem, Finding the optimum solution, The unbalanced transportation problem, Maximization problem, Degeneracy, Alternative optimal solution.
+Assignment; Introduction, Hungarian method of finding the solution of the Assignment problem, Multiple optimal solution, Assignment problem for Maximization, Unbalanced Assignment problem.
 Network Analysis; Objectives of Network Analysis, Stages of Network Analysis, PERT Diagram, CPM Diagram, Critical path and Event times, Earliest event times and Latest Event times, Crashing.
-Inventory Analysis; Inventory cost,

-The Economic Order Quantity Model, The EOQ Model with non-Zero lead time, The EOQ Model with uniform replenishment rate, The EOQ Model with shortages.
-Dynamic Programming; Characteristics of Dynamic programming problems, Deterministic Dynamic programming, Probabilistic of Dynamic programming problems.
-Methods of : The main mode of teaching is the lecture.
+Inventory Analysis; Inventory cost, The Economic Order Quantity Model, The EOQ ero lead time, The EOQ Model with uniform replenishment rat te, The EOQ Model with shortages.
+Dynamic Programming; Characteristics of Dynamic programming problems, Deterministic Dynamic programming, Probabilistic of Dynamic programming problems. , , , , , , , , , , , , , , , , , , , , • ١.
+The wain was do of too shing is the least we.
+There are Methods of : The main mode of teaching is the lecture.
 There are Teaching and some tutorials and these are used for a mixture of Learning discussion and problem solving.
 Assessment : Take home assignments (best three) 10%, Mid Term examination 20%, Presentation 20%, Final examination 50%.

 Recommended : Gupta, P. K. & Hira, D. S. (2007).
 Operations Readings Research.
 India: S. Chand and Company Ltd. Hillier, S. F. & Lieberman, G. J. (2009).
-Introduction to Operations Research (8th ed.).
+Introduction to Operations Research (8 th ed.).
 New York: Tata McGraw-Hill.
 Karunaratna, K. R. M. T. (2005).
 Quantitative methods for Management with application in planning and decision making.
 Colombo: University of Sri Jayewardenapura.
 Taha, H. A. (2008).
-Operations Research (8th ed.).
-New Jersey: Prentice-Hall Tulsian, P. C. and Pandey, V. (2002), Quantitative Techniques.
+Operations Research (8th ed.). ' New Jersey: Prentice-Hall Tulsian, P. C. and Pandey, V. (2002), Quantitative Techniques.
 India: Person Education.